Multimedia: Terminology

 The term "video", if not used exclusively to describe motion photography, is ambiguous in multimedia terminology.
 Video is often used to describe the file format, delivery format, or presentation format instead of "footage" which is used to distinguish motion photography from "animation" of rendered motion imagery.
-Multiple forms of information content are often not considered modern forms of presentation such as audio or video.
-Likewise, single forms of information content with single methods of information processing (e.g. non-interactive audio) are often called multimedia, perhaps to distinguish static media from active media.
+Multiple forms of information content are often not considered modern forms of presentation, such as audio or video.
+Likewise, single forms of information content with single methods of information processing (e.g., non-interactive audio) are often called multimedia, perhaps to distinguish static media from active media.
 In the fine arts, for example, Leda Luss Luyken's ModulArt brings two key elements of musical composition and film into the world of painting: variation of a theme and movement of and within a picture, making ModulArt an interactive multimedia form of art.
-Performing arts may also be considered multimedia considering that performers and props are multiple forms of both content and media.
+Performing arts may also be considered multimedia, considering that performers and props are multiple forms of both content and media.

-In modern times, a multimedia device can be referred to an electronic device, such as a smartphone, a video game system, or a computer.
-Each and everyone of these devices have a main function, but also have other uses beyond their intended purpose, such as reading, writing, recording video and audio, listening to music, and playing video games.
-This has lend them to be called "multimedia devices".
-While previous media was always local, many are now handled through web based solutions, particularly streaming.
+In modern times, a multimedia device can be referred to as an electronic device, such as a smartphone, a video game system, or a computer.
+Each and every one of these devices has a main function but also has other uses beyond their intended purpose, such as reading, writing, recording video and audio, listening to music, and playing video games.
+This has led them to be called "multimedia devices."
+While previous media was always local, many are now handled through web-based solutions, particularly streaming.